pskenny/notes/PKSPKMS.md

 	- [ ] HTML
 	- [ ] Plaintext
 - [ ] Use Obsidian settings (point to `.Obsidian` directory?)
-- [ ] It'd be cool if when exporting, when you're exporting a file and a link in that file is for a file that isn't also getting exported it uses that file's `url` property instead of the file in the link when link resolving.
+- [ ] It'd be cool if when you're exporting a file and a link in that file is for a file that isn't also getting exported it uses that file's `url` property instead of the file in the link when link resolving.
 Would need multiple file exports though.
 - [ ] Could abuse Markdown comments for my own dynamic syntax: [syntax - Comments in Markdown - Stack Overflow](https://stackoverflow.com/questions/4823468/comments-in-markdown)
-- [ ] Rewrite in Kotlin, change to Ktor and make Android app
 - [ ] Export rules as JSON (`pkspkms export -json ''`):

 ```json
 {
 	"export": [